From Funder to Resource Activist - Confessions of a Fellow Grantmaker

 Some of the challenges I and my grantmaking colleagues faced included:

 Now that I’m in a role where I can focus my energy on a systems level, I wanted to do something about this.
-At I.G., we’ve been running our #FixTheFlow Fellowship for a year now with Fundraisers, and I’m thrilled to share that we now have a new, dedicated FUNDERS edition that is accepting applications until 17th November (for a 2024 start)!
+At I.G., we’ve been running our #FixTheFlow Fellowship for a year now with Fundraisers, and I’m thrilled to share that we now have a new, dedicated FUNDERS edition that is accepting applications!

 We’ll be co-creating a learning curriculum that’s not only tailored to our cohort’s needs but one that provides the infrastructure needed to lead a movement for transformation across the funding system, with a Resource Activist mindset.

-1. This funders stream will be separate from the fundraising stream, however we’ll be bringing the streams together for a systems change project(there will be ground rules in place to manage power dynamics).
+This funders stream will be separate from the fundraising stream, however, we’ll be bringing the streams together for a systems change project(there will be ground rules in place to manage power dynamics).

 This is not just an initiative; it's a movement.
 It's a recognition of the challenges we face as grantmakers and a commitment to addressing them.
 It's a call to action for all of us who are passionate about making a positive impact in the world through grantmaking.

-1. Apply to become a #FixTheFlow Funder Fellow by 17th November 2023 (click ‘Request to Join’ at the top of the page)
+Apply to become a #FixTheFlow Funder Fellow by (click ‘Choose a Plan’ at the top of the page)

 See you in there soon!